Associate Professor in the Departments of Epidemiology and Biostatistics

-Dr. Wang’s current methodological research interests are mainly in the areas of assessment of timing of effect in survival analysis, evaluation of etiological disease heterogeneity and measurement error correction in epidemiological studies.
+As a faculty member with joint appointments in both Epidemiology and Biostatistics, Dr. Wang’s current methodological researches focus on statistical challenges encountered in epidemiological studies, including assessment of timing of effect in survival analysis, evaluation of etiological disease heterogeneity, methods for pooling biomarker data, and measurement error and missing data problems.
 She has also developed semi-parametric methods for reducing the impact of nuisance parameters.

 Before October 2010, she had worked on statistical collaborations in various oncology projects with Harvard – Dana Farber Cancer Institute biomedical investigators and the Eastern Cooperative Oncology Group (ECOG), with a focus on the design and analysis of breast cancer clinical trials.